nathanbraun/nathanbraun-com/content/books/politics.md

 *Libertarians and civilization.* I would say libertarians appreciate civilization more than progressives, but not as much as conservatives.
-Example: many libertarians advocate open borders principle, even if it might put some of the freedom/market aspects of western culture at risk.
+Example: many libertarians advocate open borders on principle, even if it might put some of the freedom/market aspects of western culture at risk.

 **Libertarians care about freedom.** Do progressives and conservatives?